lookforit/Vim/vimfiles/bundle/vdebug-master/README.md

 and can even be used from the command-line.
 It even has unit tests covering some of the more critical parts of the code.

+# News

+Vdebug now has an irc channel on freenode!
+If you're running into problems installing, configuring or running vdebug, or you just want to ask a general question, join us on **#vdebug**.

+# Recent version (version 1.4.1)

+ * Fix folds being forgotten after debugging (issue #56)
+ * Don't overwrite features array if it exists (issue #59)
+ * Mapping of single modes (thanks @xbot, #66)
+ * Stop empty buffers from being created (issue #70)
+ * Fix ElementTree deprecation warning (thanks @InFog, #89)
+ * And more... check out the HISTORY file

 # How to use

+First of all, scoot down to the quick guide below.

 There is *extensive* help provided in the form of a Vim help file.
 This goes through absolutely everything, from installation to configuration, setting up